 Among the chief survival bracelet uses is as first-aid material.
 For instance, you can use paracord to fashion a sling in order to stabilize an injured shoulder, arm, or collarbone, or to apply a splint to a fractured, dislocated, or otherwise banged-up limb.
 If you need to transport a wounded or sick person, meanwhile, you can also use paracord to create a readymade stretcher by stringing it in a web pattern between a pair of straight and sturdy branches.
 Here’s a handy list of typical uses:

 Unsheath the paracord’s inner kerf strands, and you’ve got a go-to fishing line: all you need is a hook, some suitable bait, and no small amount of patience.

-Conversely, you could also fashion agillnet to snare a finned meal.
+Conversely, you could also fashion a gillnet to snare a finned meal.
 Use two ropes of paracord for the top and bottom lines—the floatline and the leadline, respectively—and string some of the inner yarn between to form a mesh.
-The gaps need to be large enough for a fish’s head to enter, but too narrow for the body to pass through.
+The gaps need to be large enough for a fish’s head to enter but too narrow for the body to pass through.
 You can use chunks of wood as floats and stones as anchors for the leadline; more paracord comes in handy for securing these to the gillnet.
-Keep in mind we’re talking about a survival situation here: obviously you otherwise should be abiding by any and all angling regulations.
+Please note, we are talking about a survival situation here: obviously, you otherwise should be abiding by any and all angling regulations.